• Skip to primary navigation

 May 3, 2018 by BG Mahesh Leave a Comment

-Karnataka assembly election 2018 campaign is in full swing.
+The Karnataka assembly election 2018 campaign is in full swing.
 Media and election pundits say this assembly election is a ‘litmus test for PM Narendra Modi’.
 From what I recall, every assembly & by-election since May 2014 has been seen as a litmus test for the Prime Minister.

 3. Bengaluru lakes are in bad shape.
 Please see this excellent report from United Way Bengaluru (Disclosure: I am associated with UWBe).

-5. Bellandur lake has to be fixed.
+5. Bellandur Lake has to be fixed.
 We cannot have a lake froth on the streets!
 Lack of willpower and corruption is the only reason for this lake to be spewing venom for years.

 6. Solid Waste Management: Bangalore city generates around 5,000 MT/day of Municipal Solid Waste (MSW).
 Clearing of garbage is a huge problem.
 Dumping it to nearby villages is not the solution, villagers have been protesting.